 This is a complete guide to equity crowdfunding.
 Learn about what it is, the benefits, how to invest and more.
 Equitise is the leading equity crowdfunding platform giving you the opportunity to invest in Australian and NZ startups and early-stage businesses.

 You’ve heard of Kickstarter?
 Equity crowdfunding is similar, but when you fund projects on Equitise, you get a stake in the business.
-It's a great new way to throw your support behind amazing startups.
+It's a great way to throw your support behind amazing startups.
 And the best bit?
 You own a piece of it.
-This means, like when you invest in listed companies on a stock exchange, you share in the company's success as a shareholder.
+This means like when you invest in listed companies on a stock exchange, you share in the company's success as a shareholder.

 Equitise’s investment platform gives you the chance to become a co-owner in your favourite startups and early-stage companies - a space that was traditionally accessible only to wealthy individuals, venture capitalists and angel investors.

 Acknowledging the opportunities equity crowdfunding brings to investors, companies and the economy, the Crowd-Sourced Funding (CSF) Act was passed by the Australian federal parliament in May 2017 following the lead of countries such as the UK and NZ.

 Equity crowdfunding is democratising traditional investing, making an investment in startups and early-stage businesses accessible to all, while simultaneously offering an alternative route to raising capital for these businesses looking to scale and grow.
 Here are some of its top benefits.

 Get behind exciting, brave and innovative start-ups

 Equity crowdfunding gives you the ability to invest in exciting companies that are often challenging the status quo and bringing innovation to the industry.
 Investors can back companies they believe in, and as shareholders stand to profit if the company pays dividends or an exit event occurs such as listing on the ASX or NZX.